ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ```
 ###### New `lang.array:every()` function

-The function `lang.array:every` function tests whether a function returns `true` for every member of an array.
+The `lang.array:every` function tests whether a function returns `true` for every member of an array.

 ```ballerina
 import ballerina/io;